Read about how Dr. Buckner acquired new skills and techniques through CRTI

 - Small group meeting, lunch, and CRTI reception at the ASH Annual Meeting.

 PLEASE NOTE: ASH will pay for the participants’ travel expenses and hotel to the Summer Workshop and Spring Meeting.
-Travel, hotel, and incidental expenses at the annual meeting are the responsibility of the participant and/or their academic institution.
+Travel, hotel, and incidental expenses at the ASH Annual Meeting are the responsibility of the participant and/or their academic institution.

 - Make airline reservations through EWA Travel, ASH’s travel agent.